 Each volunteer will receive training prior to starting the program.
 Students will be matched based on their interests.
 Pairs will meet for one hour per week at a time and location that works for them.

-**Trainings are planned for January 22 and 28, 2014.
-To sign up for the training download and complete this Volunteer Application and return it to the Bodwell Center either via email or in person.
+**Trainings for fall 2014 have not been planned yet.
+To sign up for the program download and complete this Volunteer Application and return it to the Bodwell Center either via email or in person.

 *This program is a collaboration between Literacy Volunteers of Bangor, the Bodwell Center, the Intensive English Institute, and the Office of International Programs.